bagder/http2-explained/en/part11.md

 ## 11.3.
 TLS and what libraries

 curl supports a wide range of different TLS libraries for its TLS back-end, and that is still valid for http2 support.
-The challenge with TLS for http2's sake is the APLN support and to some extent NPN support.
+The challenge with TLS for http2's sake is the ALPN support and to some extent NPN support.

 Build curl against modern versions of OpenSSL or NSS to get both ALPN and NPN support.
 Using GnuTLS or PolarSSL you will get ALPN support but not NPN.